Matteo-Celia/Computational-Intelligence-2023-2024/lab2/README.md

 - The fitness function is obtained by making the strategies play against the strategy "gabriele".
 A variation of the fitness is obtained by making the selected strategy play against all other strategies an equal number of games.
 The value of the fitness is given by the number of wins of the used strategy divided by the total number of games.

 For each call of the fitness function the strategies play 100 games.
-The strategy selected to play is taken from the list of strategies using as probabilities the respective weights normalized as probabilities.
+At each turn of the evolved agent, the move to be selected is the one realted to the maximum sum of weights where each weight is relative to the strategy which chose that move.
+It basically uses a weighted voting system to choose the best move where each weight is related to a strategy.

 The number of generations is defined inversely proportional to λ (the offspring size).
 At each generation λ individuals are generated through the gaussian mutation of the parent.
 Then they are evaluated using the fitness function and then the best is selected.
 The fittest individual between the parent and the fittest children is selected as parent for the next generation.